 Many people have already stepped in in the comment section and explained what modern SEO is about.

-Also there are other articles that explain many facets of SEO aptly:
+Here are the other Smashing Magazine articles that explain many facets of search engine optimization quite aptly:

 To maximize your SEO, visibility and more, and to ensure the audience is engaged and entertained, you have to give ’em some meat.
 Make them admire your concision, but also give them enough to chew on.